Overview

 - Postcolonial Writing

 Postcolonial writing often comes out of difficult circumstances.
-Writers studied on this module sometimes risked everything to publish what they needed to say.
-These are the new pioneers of Literature in English whose works would inspire and define the writings of the future.
-A central focus of the module is to get to grips with the key concepts encountered in postcolonial studies, which have been developed to investigate the phenomena of colonialism and resistance, multiculturalism and globalization, racism, and Islamophobia.
-Using these, we will be exploring the works of a series of important and fascinating writers.
-The texts which we will be studying show a variety of different perspectives on colonialism and its legacies, including those of imperialists and the peoples they tried to suppress.
+Its writers sometimes risked everything to publish what they needed to say.
+These are the new pioneers of Literature in English, whose works would inspire and define the writings of the future.
+In this module, we get to grips with key concepts encountered in postcolonial studies, which have been developed to investigate phenomena including colonialism and resistance, multiculturalism and globalization, racism, and Islamophobia.
+Using these, we will explore works by important and fascinating writers, whose texts show a variety of perspectives on colonialism and its legacies, including those of imperialists and the peoples they tried to suppress.

 - Understanding the Film and TV Industries